NUBIC/ncs_navigator_core/README.md

 ### Initialization

-Core relies on many lists of data as determined by the MDES (see Code lists below).
+Cases relies on many lists of data as determined by the MDES (see Code lists below).
 It ships with [rake][] tasks which will populate these lists from outside sources.

 All the tasks should be executed from the application root on the server where the application is deployed.
-Each one will need to be run at least once for each environment in which Core is deployed.
+Each one will need to be run at least once for each environment in which Cases is deployed.

 RAILS_ENV needs to be set to the appropriate value (production, staging) when running the various setup rake tasks for production or staging environment.